h2tc-roboticsx/H2TC/README.md

 You can follow the steps to run from scratch:
 1. Install the [dependencies](#dependencies).
 2. Get the raw data.
 You have two options to get raw data.
-    - Download our captured data in [here](https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0).
+    - Download our captured data [here](https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0).
     - Capture your own data via our [recorder](#recorder).
 It will help you build the capturing system.
 3. [Process](#data-processing) the raw data.
 4. (Optional) [Annotate](#annotator) the processed data.
 You can use the annotator to label your own captured data.